Chart Color Schemes

 Dharruk is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Dharruk has significant cultural diversity, with 39.5% of its population born overseas and 40.9% speaking a language other than English at home.
-Christianity is the predominant religion in Dharruk, comprising 56.1% of the population.
-Islam is overrepresented compared to Greater Sydney, making up 14.7% of Dharruk's population versus 13.0%.
+Dharruk has a high level of cultural diversity, with 39.5% of its population born overseas and 40.9% speaking a language other than English at home.
+Christianity is the main religion in Dharruk, comprising 56.1% of the population.
+Islam is overrepresented in Dharruk compared to Greater Sydney, making up 14.7% versus 13.0%.

 Frequently Asked Questions - Diversity